0xCurvy/curvy-docs/docs/create-your-curvy-wallet.md

 ![Connect Wallet](./public/images/connect_wallet.png)

 - Select the wallet you’d like to use to create your Curvy account (e.g. Argent, MetaMask, Braavos).
 The wallet you connect becomes the key to your Curvy account.
-If you ever lose access to it, there’s no way to recover your funds.
-That’s why it’s important to pick a secure wallet from the start.
+Combined with the password you’ll set up in the next steps, it gives you the most secure way to access your Curvy account.

 ## Step 2: Sign the Setup Message